 It used to be that we had a hard time eliciting stories from the deeply modest Friends in Bolivia.
 Nowadays, as Friends emerge from centuries of oppression into the light of freedom, we get stories aplenty.
 There's such a richness of stories in fact, that our faithful translation volunteers are sometimes overwhelmed with the volume.

-Would you love to give a bit of your time to help Friends in Bolivia have their stories heard and re-told?
-If you're interested in volunteering to translate letters or reports (often with fascinating photos included) from Spanish to English, please email me, Vickey, at office (at) bqef (dot) org, or use our website contact form here.
+Could you give of your time to help Friends in Bolivia have their stories heard and re-told?
+If you're interested in volunteering to translate letters or reports (often with fascinating photos included) from Spanish to English, please email board member Jane Simkin at simkinjab (at) gmail (dot) com, or use our website contact form here.

 We hope to hear from you, and hope you'll soon enjoy hearing Bolivian Friends' stories firsthand.